hassothea/AggregationMethods/README.md

 ## &#128214; Documentation

-The explanations of each and algorithm are available in my webpage:
+The explanations of all the aggregation methods are available in my webpage:

 - https://hassothea.github.io/publications/
 - https://hassothea.github.io/publications/